aryoda/R_enumerations/README.md

 This package adds a dynamic enumeration data type to the R programming language

-An enumeration is a data type that consisting of a set of named values (value/name pairs).
+An enumeration is a data type that consists of a set of named values (value/name pairs) to restrict the allowed values and support using self-explanatory names instead of magic values in the code.